AlexMcVay/CSC2053Project/README.md

 Summary:
 I. Project Definition

-Goal: Create a mobile or web-based calendar tool to assist students manage their schedules and stay organized.
+Goal: Use bootstrap to create and style a calendar tool to assist students manage their schedules and stay organized.

 II.
 Core functionalities